Polymer/old-docs-site/1.0/docs/devguide/behaviors.md

       behaviors: [SuperBehavior]
     });

+Due to a current [bug](https://github.com/Polymer/polymer/issues/2451), if you are using Polymer with ES6/ES2015 classes, you must use a getter defined on the class:

+    get behaviors() {
+        return [SuperBehavior];
+    }

 For lifecycle events, the lifecycle callback is called for each behavior in the order given in the `behaviors` array, followed by the callback on the prototype.